 It is anticipated that the waste minimisation measures in the following sections will assist the Project to meet these targets.
-Waste reporting and audits can be used to determine the actual percentage of wastes that have been recycled during the site preparation and construction stage of the Project.
+Waste reporting and audits can be used to determine the actual percentage of wastes that have been recycled during the construction and site preparation stage of the Project.